Gbahdeyboh/Health-App/README.md

 ![HealthApp Image](https://res.cloudinary.com/gbahdeyboh/image/upload/v1588299034/healthAPP_vylst4.png)
+ ## NOTE
+ This isn't the submission branch, the branch submitted for the challenge is `master`.
+This branhc most likely has code that was written after submisssion.
+If you want to see how far we've progressed after submission, you're in the right place.
+Progress would be updated here regularly.

 # Health-App
 HealthApp is a system built to bridge the communication gap between the students and the health centre at the Federal University of Agriculture, Abeokuta.